How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Additional Analyses

 where $\epsilon = 60~\mathrm{kWh~TB^{-1}~year^{-1}}$ is the assumed storage energy intensity~\citep{raghav2025sustainable-ai}, $T_i$ is the time from creation to 1 December 2025 (years), and $S_{\text{prov},i}$ is the used storage size (TB) assumed to be constant.
 This provides a conservative estimate, as it omits internal replication by cloud providers.

 We apply a parallel calculation for user-side storage by assuming that a fraction of downloads result in local copies that persist for some period.
 We estimate user-side energy for dataset $i$ as

 with $f_{\text{stored}}=0.1$ denoting the assumed share of downloads that remain stored, $T_{\text{user}}=0.25$ years the assumed average retention time, $D_i$ the total number of downloads, which we treat as uniformly distributed over the dataset’s lifetime, and $S_{\text{user},i}$ is the local dataset size.
 These assumptions reflect limited visibility into actual user-side behaviour and should be interpreted as indicative rather than exact.
-Based on the available attributes in Table~\ref{tab:HF_metadata}, 91\% of datasets are included for the provider-side estimate and 75\% datasets included for the user-side estimate.
-Emissions are derived using the average US grid intensity of 384 gCO$_2$eq/kWh~\citep{owid_carbon_intensity_2023}, equivalent to roughly 23 kgCO$_2$eq/TB.
+Based on the available attributes in Table~\ref{tab:HF_metadata}, 91\% of datasets are included for the provider-side estimate and 75\% datasets included for the user-side estimate. \looseness=-1

+For provider-side storage, emissions are derived using the average US grid intensity of 384 gCO$_2$eq/kWh~\citep{owid_carbon_intensity_2023}, as 552,713 of the datasets with region information (99.8\%) are hosted in the US, compared to only 316 in the EU.
+This corresponds to approximately 23.0 kgCO$_2$eq/TB.
+For user-side storage, we apply the global average grid intensity of 473 gCO$_2$eq/kWh~\citep{owid_carbon_intensity_2023}, given the lack of geographic information on dataset downloads, yielding an estimate of roughly 28.4 kgCO$_2$eq/TB.